a5021/BluePill_Project_Generator/README.md

 `sh create_stm32f1_project`

 It will fetch all necessary files from STMicro CMSIS repo, generate main.h/main.c sources and build them with GNU ARM toolchain.
 Linux and Windows (cygwin required) are supported.
+The script can also be run with additional parameter `mdk` to generate config for Keil MDK-ARM.

 To upload compiled firmware to the "BluePill" microcontroller simply type: